Pruvosby TELCOMA Global

 What to Expect

 The CompTIA Network+ (N10-009) exam costs $358 USD You'll face 90 questions in 90 minutes, giving you roughly 1 minute per question.
-Scaled score from 100 to 900 with a passing score of 720.
+Scaled score from 100 to 900, passing at 720.
+PBQs are weighted more heavily than standard multiple-choice, so don't skip them.

 Prerequisites and Audience